Lunadork/paircodelap2/README.md

 ## Bugs

-- If navigating to an invalid hash, a 404 is not rendered
+- styling doesn't perfectly match telegra.ph, but is close

 ## Wins and Challenges